-- Other then the guided tours inside ice caves and lava tunnels, the natural sightseeing spots like black sand beach or waterfalls and geysers are not guarded, so please use your judgment and caution when accessing them.
+- Other than the guided tours inside ice caves and lava tunnels, the natural sightseeing spots like the black sand beaches or waterfalls and geysers are not guarded, so please use your judgment and caution when accessing them.

 - As always wear the right clothing and respect nature.